verana-labs/verifiable-trust-vpr-spec/spec.md

 - else if `augend` < 0:
   - set `td.refunded` to `td.refunded` - `augend`

-The last case, `augend` < 0, is to refund trust deposit (e.g. when canceling a validation process).
+The last case, `augend` < 0, is to refund trust deposit (e.g. when canceling an onboarding process).
 The refunded amount is added to `td.refunded` and is reused for the next trust deposit spending.

 #### [MOD-TD-MSG-2] Reclaim Trust Deposit Yield